Historic building permits database project

 The more volunteers we have for the project, the more data we can upload and share.

-Manual transcription takes time, espcially when working from a handwritten source.
-If you’re interested volunteering with data entry for this invaluable project, please let us know.
+Manual transcription takes time, especially when working from a handwritten source.
+If you’re interested volunteering with data entry for this invaluable project, let us know.

-You’d be working from JPEGs of the actual entry pages (printouts can be supplied), and entereing the raw data in a basic Excel template or via online with Google Sheets (browswer based), and you can work from any location, remotely on your own time.
+You’d be working from JPEGs of the actual entry pages (printouts can be supplied), and entering the raw data in a basic Excel template or via online with Google Sheets (browser-based), working from any location, remotely on your own time.

 The more volunteers that we have, the more that we can post online!
-As of January 2015, we’re working through Vancouver 1920 on, and Point Grey 1923 to 1929.
+Our aim is to take the database to the end of 1947, approximately 110,000 addition permits to transcribe.

 As of January 2023, we’re working through the early years of the 1930s: